Our privacy notice

-However, you can make requests on behalf of someone else either where you have legal authority to do so, or where the individual have given their permission for you to access their data on their behalf.
-In these situations, we will always ask for proof of legal authority, or permission from the individual for which you are seeking Personal Data, before we will provide any Personal Data.
+However, you can make requests on behalf of someone else, either where you have legal authority to do so or where the individual have given their permission for you to access their data on their behalf.
+In these situations, we will always ask for proof of legal authority, or permission from the individual for which you are seeking Personal Data, before we will provide you with any Personal Data.

 There are a number of companies (third parties) offering on-line services to help you to exercise your rights under the UK GDPR.
 Where we receive Rights requests via these third-party providers, we will contact you directly, using the information you have provided via the third-party, to confirm your identity and the nature of your request; we will deal directly with you from this point on to action your request.

 Please note, where we receive Rights requests from third-party providers and there is insufficient information for us to verify the requester’s identity or authority, or that of the data subject, it will not be possible for us to respond to the request.

 If you would like to submit a Subject Access Request, please contact the Customer Service team using the contact details set out below.